Getting Started

 Handling overflow and scaling

-• Load distribution: The broker spreads load across multiple internal partitions, often improving throughput compared to a single large topic.
+• Load distribution: The broker spreads load across multiple internal partitions, often improving throughput when compared to a single large topic.

 Observability